Photon counting probabilities of the output field for a single-photon input: Conclusion

 \section{Conclusion}

-We have used the quantum filtering theory to solve the problem of a scattering of a single-photon field onto a quantum system.
-In order to determine the photon counting probabilities for the transmitted and reflected fields we have decomposed the reduced evolution of the quantum system interacting with the light into the sum of integrals over the quantum trajectories associated with the two-dimensional counting stochastic process defined for the bidirectional output field.
-We have derived the formulae for the quantum trajectories by making use of the collision model wherein the evolution of the quantum system is described by the discrete in time sequence of collisions of the system with the bath ancillas (qubits).
-We have determined the stochastic representation of the reduced evolution of the quantum system by considering the repeated measurements performed on the qubits constituting the output field.
-By taking the continuous-time limit of the conditional vectors, specifying discrete quantum trajectories, we have derived the statistics of the output photons.
-Finally, we have applied our results for the scattering of the single-photon field onto a two-level atom.
-We have found the photon counting probabilities for an arbitrary photon profile and any initial state of the atom.
-Note that such atom can be treated as a non-saturable beamsplitter \cite{Scarani2016a}.
-Our results agree with the probabilities determined for a long-time limit and the exponential profile in \cite{Fan2012}.
-In the paper we have derived, moreover, the formulae for the mean times of the successive counts.
-We have set a physical interpretation to the quantum trajectories.
-One can recognise in these formulae the processes of emission, absorption and reemission of the photon.
-About the physical interpretation of the quantum trajectories for the system interacting with the single-photon field and $N$-photon field one can read more in \cite{Dabrowska18,Dabrowska2020}.
-Similar discussion one can find also in \cite{Scarani2016b}.
-We would like to emphasis that the presented method can be effectively applied for a three-level atom, cavity mode e.t.c and it can be extended for studying a scattering light in some other states, in particular $N$-photon state.
+Using quantum filtering theory we have solved the problem of scattering of a single-photon field on a quantum system.
+In order to determine the photon counting probabilities for the transmitted and reflected fields, we have decomposed the reduced state of the system interacting with light into the sum of integrals over quantum trajectories associated with the two-dimensional counting stochastic process defined for the bidirectional output field.
+We have derived analytical formulae for the quantum trajectories by making use of the collision model wherein the evolution of the quantum system is defined by discrete in time sequence of collisions of the system with bath ancillas (qubits).
+We have determined the stochastic representation of the reduced state of the quantum system by considering the repeated measurements performed on qubits constituting the output field.
+We have shown that in the continuous-time limit the discrete approach yields filtering and master equations sets, which are consistent with the equations obtained via quantum stochastic calculus \cite{Gough12a,Gough12b,Baragiola2012,Gough13,Baragiola17}.
+We have determined analytical formulae for quantum trajectories expressing them by conditional vectors which offer a simple and intuitive physical interpretation.
+Finally, we have applied our results to describe the scattering of a single-photon field on a two-level atom.
+We have found analytical formulae for photon counting probabilities for an arbitrary photon profile and any initial state of the atom.
+Of course, our results allow one to derive also the asymptotic probabilities of transition and reflections, and we have checked that they agree with the formulae obtained in real-space approach for an exponential pulse \cite{Fan2010,Fan2012}.
+We have derived, moreover, general formulae for the probability densities of times of the successive counts.
+We have also found analytic expressions for the mean time of the first and second counts for an exponential pulse.
+We would like to emphasize that the presented method can be effectively applied for a three-level atom or cavity mode, and it can be extended for studying the scattering of light in some other states, in particular in $N$-photon state.
+We have formulated the problem in one dimension, however, its generalization to higher dimensions is straightforward although nontrivial.
+We would like to stress that even this simple model can be tested experimentally, see, for instance, \cite{Scarani2013,Leong2016}.